 6. Complexity of Process.
 One commenter called the process “labyrinthine and cumbersome.”

-7. Move Establishment of Standards to WS2.
-One commenter suggested that the CCWG should establish standards for Board removal as part of WS2.
+7. Establishan Outline of Minimum Standards for Board Removal in WS1.
+One commenter suggested that the CCWG should establish “a basic outline of minimum standards for Board removal” as part of WS1, while supporting the intention to develop such standards more fully in WS2.

 8. Higher Threshold for Board Recall.
 One commenter suggested an even higher threshold of 80%.